Campaign Management

 Template Management Overview

 The templates overview displays all available simulation templates, their configuration status, and associated components.
-This centralized view enables efficient template management and reuse across your organization's phishing simulation programs.
+This view enables template management and reuse across your organization's phishing simulation programs.

 Phishing Club - Template overview